 They did not look that impressive.
-The handprints looked like simple graffiti on the wall of the cave, but they were painted 10,000 years ago at a time when the Yucatan had more mammoths than Mojitos.
+The handprints looked like simple graffiti on the cave wall, but they were painted 10,000 years ago at a time when the Yucatan had more mammoths than Mojitos.

-Outside of the all-inclusive resorts of Cancun are a number of experiences missed by many of tourists.
+Outside of the all-inclusive resorts of Cancun are many experiences missed by many tourists.
+There are a lot of things to do in Cancun.
 You might not get the all-inclusive hotel if you venture further afield, but you might get a better connection with past and present Yucatecans.
 Some of these are easy day trips from Cancun, and some can be done as a day trip but would deserve one or two nights away.

 Table of contents: ()

 Chichen Itza is the obvious choice for a Mayan ruin to visit.
 Its best-known site is this large pyramid dedicated to Kukulkan, who was a winged serpent similar to the Aztec Quetzalcoatl.
 See the head of the serpent to the bottom of the stairs at the left and the right.

 Chichen Itza gets a large number of tourists by 11 ng but is large enough to accommodate the crowds.
 Hire one of the knowledgeable guides for a group for 600 pesos (<$60).
 If you like to shop, beware that the park is also filled with vendors.
 Plan your time accordingly.

 Tulum is another Mayan ruin with a beautiful setting on the coast south of Playa del Carmen.
 It is very convenient to reach but is therefore filled with tour groups and is very commercial.
 The site is much more spectacular than the buildings themselves.